microsoft/WhatTheHack/047-TrafficControlWithDapr/Coach/Solution-06.md

 Keep in mind that once you remove, it's gone.
 You'll need to start it again with the `docker run` command shown at the beginning of this step.

-*For your convenience, the `Resources/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the workshop.
+*For your convenience, the `Resources/Infrastructure` folder contains Powershell scripts for starting the infrastructural components you'll use throughout the WhatTheHack.
 You can use the `Resources/Infrastructure/maildev/start-maildev.ps1` script to start the MailDev container.*

-*You can also start all the infrastructural containers at once (also for challenges to come) with the `Resources/Infrastructure/start-all.ps1` script.*
+*You can also start all the infrastructure containers at once (also for challenges to come) with the `Resources/Infrastructure/start-all.ps1` script.*

 ### Step 3: Configure the input binding